hiqdev/hidev/ROADMAP.md

 ROADMAP
 -------

-Nearest - 0.1.0 release:
+### 0.1.0

-- redo goals like controllers
-- robo plugin
+- robo plugin: run goals from Robo
-- phpunit plugin
+- before/after options
 - codeception plugin
 - tests

+### 0.2.0

-- status goal: runs status command on every goal that has it
+- status&update super goals: run status/update command on every goal that has it
-- gitignore build from hashmap
+- gitignore build from hashmap with comments
 - travis
 - scrutinizer
+- loading goals from Robo

+### Later

+- change $done to hold timestamp of goal completion and use it to determine if goal needs to be done
+- phpunit plugin
+- other build tools integration grunt, gulp, make,  phing, phake plugins: run & load goals
+- CI tools integration: Jenkins, TeamCity

 Refactoring:
 - redo CommitsHandler to History component